vasu8480/Full_stack_simpilearn/t.md

 #What is Node.js?
 Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
 Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.

-Node.js is widely used for building server-side applications, as well as command-line tools and utilities.
 It is also commonly used for building real-time applications, such as chat applications and online games, due to its ability to handle multiple connections concurrently.

 node.js events:
 Node.js is an event-driven platform.
 Node.js works on the event loop model.
 It means that Node.js is always ready to perform a task and never waits for an event to occur.
 Node.js has multiple in-built events available through events module and EventEmitter class which are used to bind events and event-listeners as follows: